Comparative and Molecular Biosciences PhD program Degree Timeline & Course Requirements

 - Schedule oral preliminary exam online with Graduate Student Services and Progress.

-- Complete thesis research, write and defend dissertation.
+- Complete research and write dissertation.

 - Schedule and complete annual committee meeting and submit committee meeting report form.

-- Submit Application for Degree to Onestop.
+- Submit Graduate Application for Degree form.

 - Provide draft of thesis to committee (allow at least three weeks for review) and obtain signatures on thesis reviewers’ report form.